felipeparpinelli/partyfy-server/README.md

 - Follow the instructions to run the frontend service: `https://github.com/felipeparpinelli/partyfy-client`

 * You can view the project up and running on [AWS](http://ec2-34-205-81-9.compute-1.amazonaws.com:8080)

+* You can create the database with a collection(party) automatically, just uncomment the line 19 in db.go and run the application.

 ## Future features (TODO List)